floshin/acrolib/training/periodisation.md

 As shortly hinted at above, a periodised programme is usually planned in so called training cycles through which progression occurs.

-One common approach is to work with so called training blocks.
+One common approach is to work with so called training blocks, called mesocycles, which as a whole form a macrocycle of an entire season.
 There may for instance be a muscle-building (mass/hypertrophy) focused block of a few weeks, when needed, then a strength focused block, then a skill focused block etc., as necessary.
-These blocks, forming macrocycles, consist of smaller microcycles, the weeks.
-Most often there is a very linear progression of volume or intensity throughout the weeks, with a deload week in order to reset and regenerate, before going into the next macrocycle.
+These blocks, forming mesocycles, consist of smaller microcycles, the weeks.
+Most often there is a very linear progression of volume or intensity throughout the weeks, with a deload week in order to reset and regenerate, before going into the next mesocycle.

+This approach can be visualised as follows:
+Linear increase in strength over e.g. four weeks, followed by a dip in the deload week, followed by a linear increase in strength, followed by a dip (not as deep as the former one) etc., constantly going higher.
+(Add image)

+Different from this linear progression in training blocks is an approach to progression in waves.
+Here the programme is not divided into blocks of linear progression followed by deload weeks, but there is a constant up and down in volume and intensity either on a week-by-week basis or even on a day-by-day or session-by-session basis.
+That means, one week of high intensity may follow a week of low intensity, that follows a week of high intensity and so on.
+Or a day of high intensity follows a day of low intensity.
+While being a very different approach to programming, the underlying function is the same as with the deload weeks.
+By having a lower intensity week after a higher intensity week, the body is given time to rest and regenerate.

+It is essentially the same in function, since in form of the deload weeks, there are

 his can happen on a block basis in form of deload weeks, but it can as well happen in form of lower intensity, higher volume sessions vs. higher intensity, lower volume sessions that switch on a weekly or daily basis in waves, or it can happen in form of a slow and steady improvement from endurance over volume to intensity